pryv/example-apps-web/view-and-share/README.md

 ## Data structure

-This use case implies the stream structure from the example "Collect Survey Data" as illustrated below.
+This use case implies the stream structure from the example [Collect Survey Data](collect-survey-data/README.md) as illustrated below.

 The app "pryv-example-view-and-share" first requests an access on the streams "Baby" and "Body" with a "read" level in order to be able to display the events contained in these streams: